pat1mur4/GabeJauw/Readme.md

+## About Me

 Hello!
 I am a student-organizer from Grand Rapids, Michigan.
-Empowering communities to shape their environment is the aim of my work, regardless if it is a high school a neighborhood I want to see the people of the place, run the place, together!
+Empowering communities to shape their environment is the aim of my work, regardless if it is a high school a neighborhood I want to see the people of the place, run the place!

 ## Skills